Mixed oxides of nitrogen

-Mixed oxides of nitrogen (MON) are solutions of dinitrogen trioxide (N_{2}O_{3}) in dinitrogen tetroxide/nitrogen dioxide (N_{2}O_{4} and NO_{2}).
+Mixed oxides of nitrogen (MON) are solutions of dinitrogen trioxide (N2O3) in dinitrogen tetroxide/nitrogen dioxide (N2O4 and NO2).
 It may be used as an oxidizing agent in rocket propulsion systems.

 Mixed oxides of nitrogen are produced by dissolving nitric oxide (NO) gas in liquid dinitrogen tetroxide.
-Nitric oxide reacts with nitrogen dioxide, present in dinitrogen tetroxide, to from dinitrogen trioxide.
-Resulting mixture is greenish blue, while dinitrogen tetroxide is colorless or brownish yellow.
-Liquid phase of MON contains no nitric oxide.
+Nitric oxide reacts with nitrogen dioxide, present in dinitrogen tetroxide, to form dinitrogen trioxide.
+The resulting mixture is greenish blue, while dinitrogen tetroxide is colorless or brownish yellow.
+The Liquid phase of MON contains no nitric oxide.